vega/vega-lite-to-api/README.md

 # vega-lite-to-api

-Convert Vega-Lite JSON spec to Vega-Lite JS APIs
+Convert a Vega-Lite JSON specification to a Javascript code that calls Vega-Lite JS API